-In line with the majority of other colleges, South Staffordshire College will seek to increase tuition fees in accordance with the fee assumptions.
-The risk for the College is that demand falls away as fees increase.
-This will impact on the growth strategy of the College.
+In line with the majority of other colleges, South Staffordshire College saw a fall in achievement rates in 2021/22.
+After two years of centre or teacher assessed grading systems, examinations returned as the main form of assessment and unsurprisingly achievement rates fell.
+The risk for the College is that this reflects badly on the quality of teaching and the overall effectiveness of the College.
 This risk is mitigated in a number of ways: